wpsharks/s2member-kb/tutorials/2015/120-s2member-pro-forms.md

 ### Custom Pro-Form Templates that Collect Custom Data

-In most cases it is enough to simply create Custom Registration/Profile Fields with s2Member (see: **Dashboard → General Options → Registration/Profile Fields**). s2Member Custom Registration/Profile Fields are considered point-and-click functionality.
+In most cases it is enough to simply create Custom Registration/Profile Fields with s2Member (see: **Dashboard → s2Member → General Options → Registration/Profile Fields**). s2Member Custom Registration/Profile Fields are considered point-and-click functionality.
 Plus, they integrate seamlessly with all aspects of s2Member.

 Having said that, some site owners have asked if it’s possible to get even more creative inside a Pro-Form Template.
 This section was added to provide you with some pointers.
 I will explain how to create your own form input fields in a Pro-Form, how to have s2Member validate those form fields for you, and how to store your custom data once a Pro-Form is submitted (because most site owners want their data associated with the customer).

+_**Note:** The following refers to collecting custom data that you associate with each user, **not** s2Member Custom Registration/Profile Fields.
+If you want to learn how to get and set Custom Registration fields created with s2Member, please see [this KB article](https://s2member.com/kb-article/gettingsetting-custom-registrationprofile-fields-configured-w-s2member/).

 <div class="li-margins"></div>